YibinLong/Portfolio-Website/src/content/blog/2025-11-19-my-ai-methodology.md

 Usually, each LLM will come up with slightly different answers.
 Here, I pit them against each other.
 I'll ask one LLM whether another LLM's suggestion works better than the one it suggested.
 I'll do this for each framework suggested, until I come up with an optimized tech stack.

-I'll finish up by pasted this optimized tech stack into new chats, to verify that every framework is still compatible with each other.
+I'll finish up by pasting this optimized tech stack into new chats, to verify that every framework is still compatible with each other.

 ---